Linguistics and TESOL - Undergraduate Programs

 LING 4330.
 CORPUS LINGUISTICS.
 3 Hours.

-Applications of ways in which computer science and linguistics inform each other.
+Applications of the ways computer science and linguistics inform each other.
 Corpus linguistics focuses on how computers can be used to both obtain the data that we examine and to provide the tools we use for analysis.
-Includes readings, practical experience with several different software programs, and using sources of online corpora.
+Introduces practical experience with concordancing and OCR software, using regular expressions, and sources of online corpora.
 Prerequisite: LING 3311.

 LING 4334.
 MORPHOLOGY.
 3 Hours.